Bolb347/TechageNuclear/README.md

 11. With a larger reactor, you produce more steam, but also consume more fuel rods; I would recomend automating the production of fuel rods, and the reprocessing of nuclear waste

 TODO:
-Add more isotopes, from the reprocessing of nuclear waste, to craft RTGs Add radiation damage
+Add radiation damage

 BUGS: